 We are looking for some great thought-provoking and controversial articles to help spread the word about serious things currently taking place in the Canine world.
 Nutrition, breed specific legislation, rights, vaccinations, politics, responsible breeding, are just a few of the topics we present to our readers.

 Dogs Naturally is published six times a year: January, March, May, July, September, and November.
+Blog articles are also accepted and will generate traffic to your own website.

 Our magazine is devoted to natural health and nutrition, as well as positive training methods.
 Dogs Naturally is intended for both readers who are new to natural care as well as breeders, groomers, trainers and health care professionals who want more in-depth content.